ebuchman/blog/content/posts/uoa.md

 IMAGE

+By mapping the obligation graph and identifying cycles, we can *save* liquidity.
+We need less money for the same volume of transactions, just by taking advantage of existing structure in the graph.
+Simplistically, we could refer to this as an effective increase in the [velocity of money](/velocity.md), but as we'll see, the presence of these cycles is much more profound, and suggests a way for us to quantify our quality theory of money: quality money flows in cycles.

 ## Wherefore Art Thou Liquiity?

+But not all money flows in cycles, at least not on a short time horizon, which means even if we clear everthing in cycles, there are debts left over - imbalances in the payments graph.
-More anxiously, then, we might ask how the imbalances in the network of payment obligations built up in the trade credit networks (and more broadly, the financial networks) might relate to the general availability of the Medium of Exchange required to settle those imbalances.
+More anxiously, then, we might ask how these imbalances, built up in the networks of trade and finance, might relate to the general availability of the Medium of Exchange required to settle those imbalances.
 Say, to the extent that obligations are not part of closed loops that can be netted out, where and how are we to get the media to clear them all?
+And why should there be enough of it?
 Wherefore art thou liquidity?

 This tension, between the elasticity of the Unit of Account and the discipline of the Medium of Exchange, is what the entire edifice of banking and central banking has